 Most students who earn a B.A. in Professional Writing will seek employment as writers and editors in such fields as business, engineering, health care, and media outlets.
 A smaller number of students plan to go to law school or seek graduate professional writing degrees.

 The program in Professional Writing supports the mission of Pitt-Johnstown, namely, "to guide students in developing disciplined, informed thinking; communication skills; problem solving skills; strategies for informational access; respect for the views of others; and a lifetime love of learning."

-The emphasis in Professional Writing provides students with study and training in a variety of forms, including literary journalism, the personal essay, public relatons writing, and technical writing.
+The emphasis in Professional Writing provides students with study and training in a variety of forms, including narrative nonfiction, digital writing, public relatons writing, and technical writing.

 What kind of courses will I take?